Written by Therapy Focus Advanced Physiotherapist, Sulin Ng

 - Walk to the park, or park your car a distance away from the park and walk from there

 - To progress walking ability, increase distance walked and decrease time taken to walk the distance

 - Ride to the park or bring the bike and do a few laps along the paths

 - Ride up slopes to improve leg strength

 - Encourage your child to be as independent as they can on the stairs.
 Provide as much assistance as they require so that your child is safe on the stairs, such as one hand held by parent, one hand on the rail.
 Allow them more independence as they improve

 - Remember that children tend to develop the ability to walk upstairs before they can go down

 - Start with static and simple ladders, then slowly progress onto challenging ‘wobbly’ climbing ropes

 - Provide hand over hand assistance and lots of verbal encouragement

-For more information about the best parks in Perth, including their facilities, visit Kids around Perth, Buggy Buddy’s or A Coffee in the Park.
+For more information about the best parks in Perth, including their facilities, visit Kids around Perth, or Buggy Buddy’s.
 To find parks that provide playground equipment accessible for wheelchair users visit Inclusive Play Space.
 For more ideas about outdoor activities visit Natureplay WA.